Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-8_Social-Change_Marshall-Rosenberg_transcript.md

 #### This same concept of protective use of force at times is going to be necessary in social change.

 There may be times when an organization is doing things that we believe is causing great damage to people in that region.
 We may have hoped that if we could communicate with the people who have the power to change, if we could get meetings with them, we could get them to see the damage that's being created.
 We could help them to see other ways of meeting their needs and our needs, but they may not be willing to give us access to communicating with them.
-So that might be a situation where we would use a protective use of force.
+That might be a situation where we would use a protective use of force.

 The protective use of force differs from the punitive use of force in our thinking, and then the intent of our strategies.
 The difference in our thinking is this when we use the protective use of force, we don't see the other person as evil or bad and deserving of punishment.
 Our focus is on how we can stop what is creating the damage without being violent in the process of creating the stopping of the damage.
 Our thinking is not how bad people are who are doing the damage.